Frontier Nursing Service: Impact

+Relocation of Frontier Nursing University

+In 2018, the Frontier Nursing University (FNU) fully moved out of Leslie County and to Versailles, Kentucky, despite its founder's mission to serve the mountain people of rural Kentucky.
+Their institutional mission statement reads, "Our mission is to provide accessible nurse-midwifery and nurse practitioner education that integrates the principles of diversity, equity, and inclusion.
+We transform healthcare by preparing innovative, ethical, compassionate, and entrepreneurial leaders to work with all people with an emphasis on rural and underserved communities."

+In a statement about the move, FNU claimed "the new 67-acre campus in that FNU purchased in Versailles will continue to keep the University in a rural county but is also less than ten minutes from the Lexington Bluegrass Airport and accessible from major highways."
+Woodford County, Kentucky, the county where Versailles resides, is classified as a metro area according to the USDA Economic Research Service, not rural.

+In addition to moving all FNU operations to metro Versailles, Kentucky, FNU attempted to remove a stained glass window belonging to the St. Christopher's Chapel in Hyden, Kentucky to be installed at their new campus in Central Kentucky leading to Congressman Hal Rogers to make this statement, "Quite frankly, the action taken by this board to quietly remove the stained-glass window, as well as the educational operations from Leslie County, does not align with Mary Breckinridge’s legendary heart of service and courageous action for the Appalachian people."
+A petition on change.org called for the return of the stained glass window to the chapel and had garnered over 3,700 signatures.
+Return of the stained glass window to the original chapel in Hyden, Kentucky has not been confirmed.

 Kentucky Law

 In 2019, the General Assembly of the Commonwealth of Kentucky passed Senate Bill 84 to provide certification and regulation for midwives, as well as creating a new public council to implement new licensure requirements.
 Kentucky stopped certifying midwives in 1975, and there have been no clear regulations on the practice for more than thirty years.
 The advisory council is set up under the Board of Nursing, which will promulgate regulations to establish standards for training programs, licensing, transfer of care from a midwife to a hospital, disciplinary actions, and more, as well as define a list of conditions that require the collaboration, consultation or referral of a client to a physician or other appropriate healthcare provider.

 The law also criminalizes unlicensed midwife services, although it does provide exceptions for traditional birth attendants for religious or cultural purposes and for family members and friends providing uncompensated care.
 It is unclear how these statutory terms will be interpreted and enforced.